shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab2.md

 ### Task 2: Build Docker Images for the Miyagi-ui

-1. Back on **Visual studio code** and navigate miyagi/ui/ right - click on ui/typescript in cascading menu, select **Open in intergate Terminal**.
+1. Return to **Visual studio code** window and navigate miyagi/ui/ right - click on ui/typescript in cascading menu, select **Open in intergate Terminal**.

 1. Run following command to build a Docker image